-New York Drug Possession Attorney
+New York Drug Possession Lawyers

 Barket Epstein Kearon Aldea & LoTurco, LLP provides uncompromising, highly experienced criminal defense representation for individuals accused of drug possession in Nassau County, Suffolk County, and throughout the tri-state area, as well as in all state and federal charges involving controlled substances.
 Our New York drug possession lawyer comprises renowned leaders in their respective fields, with diverse backgrounds and experience that enable us to provide effective legal counsel and defense.